jondaiello/foundations-of-html/lesson-01/README.md

 - People who know a little bit, but want to have a better foundation of what HTML actually is, and what it can do.

 ## Project Files
 Every project has freely accessible project files associated with it.
-They are all stored on Github, and freely accessible.
+They are all stored on the [Foundations of HTML](https://github.com/jondaiello/foundations-of-html) Github repository, and freely accessible.

 ## So, what is HTML?
 Well, let’s start at the very basis.
 Because, if we don’t want any assumptions to be made.
 HTML stands for HyperText Markup Language, which means it’s a language of text that your web browser uses to show you content on the web.